bader-nasser/pdftools/README.md

   -f, --firstPage=<value>   First page (defaults to lastPage) -i, --input=<value>       (required) Relative or absolute path to the PDF file to be used.
                             Use / in the path.
 On Windows, \ can be changed to either / or \\.
-                            Surround the path with " or ' if it contains spaces.
+                            Surround the path by " or ' if it contains spaces.
   -k, --keep                Keep output's name
   -l, --lastPage=<value>    Last page (defaults to firstPage) -o, --output=<value>      (required) Relative or absolute path to the PDF file to be created.
                             Use / in the path.
 On Windows, \ can be changed to either / or \\.
-                            Surround the path with " or ' if it contains spaces.
+                            Surround the path by " or ' if it contains spaces.
   -p, --pageRanges=<value>  Comma/Space-seperated list of page ranges (eg. "1-3, 5east, 4, 7-10even, 22-11odd")
                             See: https://www.pdflabs.com/docs/pdftk-man-page/#dest-op-cat
                             See also: https://github.com/bader-nasser/pdftools/blob/main/test/docs/data.txt